Making a bet on LED lighting

 Cherokee Casino Fort Gibson is one of several Oklahoma casinos owned by the Native American Cherokee people of the United States.
-Covering 28,500 sq ft (2,648 sq m), the casino offers 500 electronic gaming machines, a bar, a full-service restaurant, and an entertainment area, which hosts musical performances and other events.
+Covering 2,648 sq m (28,500 sq ft), the casino offers 500 electronic gaming machines, a bar, a full-service restaurant, and an entertainment area, which hosts musical performances and other events.

-iColor Cove QLX Powercore fixtures were installed on Fort Gibson Casino's expansive overhead ceiling beam to reinforce the casino's playful atmosphere with vivid color-changing light.
-With wide beam angles, the fixtures deliver a stunning polychromatic glow, further enhancing the casino's stone and wood architecture.
+iColor Cove QLX Powercore luminaires were installed on Fort Gibson Casino's expansive overhead ceiling beam to reinforce the casino's playful atmosphere with vivid color-changing light.
+With wide beam angles, the luminaires deliver a stunning polychromatic glow, further enhancing the casino's stone and wood architecture.

 Since completion in 2013, the installation has been an all-around success, exceeding the Cherokee Nation's expectations in creating a lively display that not only increases the casino's revenue, but also pleases customers and honors the rich heritage of Oklahoma.